microsoft/Reporting-Services-LoadTest/docs/OnboardPaginated.md

 ```

 ## Validating the new report and data source
-Now is time to test that the pipeline works correctly, the easiest way to do it is adding a content validation unit test, there is a class in the project ready for this RSLoad\Actions\Professional\OnboardingContentValidation.cs just edit few lines with **MyNewPaginated** and should look like this
+Now is time to test that the pipeline works correctly, the easiest way to do it is adding a content validation unit test, there is a class in the project ready for this RSLoad\Actions\Professional\PaginatedOnboard.cs just edit few lines with **MyNewPaginated** and should look like this
 ```cs
 private static List<string> _loadTestScenariosToDeployInServer = new List<string>() { "MyNewPaginated" };
 [TestMethod]